 Reino Thiart started his career by helping clients navigate and appreciate a broad spectrum of fine wine from around the world while working for various wine merchants in the U.K. When he moved back to South Africa, he continued in the sales area with various boutique wine shops.
 Through this experience, he grew an appreciation of what constitutes great wine from South Africa, around the world and an understanding of what clients enjoy.
 He was intrigued by the inner workings of how to create the perfect blend that is richly layered and a really iconic single varietal wine that expresses that grape.

 THE IDIOM COLLECTION

-The range consists of 19 different varietals and provides a unique and direct comparison between the famous French wines of Bordeaux and the Rhone, Tuscany and Piedmont, but expressed in the Cape terroir.
+The range consists of 19 different varietals and provides a unique and direct comparison between the famous French wines of Bordeaux and Rhone and Italian wines of Tuscany and Piedmont – but expressed in the Cape terroir.

 With 19 varietals grown on the estate, the Idiom Collection is a selection of our best single varietals and blended wines.
 At Idiom, we favour lesser seen single varietals and iconic classic blends.

 Named after the limited number of bottles in each collection, the Idiom 900 Series is a rare expression of 900 bottles or less.
 Each bottle is carefully selected to express the best of Idiom.

 The name ‘Imperium’ comes from the Latin verb ‘imperare’ which means ‘power to command’.
 This limited range of wines deserve attention for their unusual expression, flavour, and story.